RetroDECK/ES-DE/USERGUIDE-DEV.md

 emulationstation --resolution 1824 1026 --fullscreen-padding 1
 ```

-Same as above but also offsetting the screen slighty to the left and downwards:
+Same as above but also offsetting the screen slightly to the left and downwards:
 ```
 emulationstation --resolution 1824 1026 --fullscreen-padding 1 --screenoffset -40 22
 ```